Short and Dry Version

 From 2011 to 2016, Jeffrey was the Director of Operations at a technology start-up in San Francisco.
 During this time, he continued to exhibit his artwork at venues around the country including his first solo exhibition at Steven Wolf Fine Arts in San Francisco, and group exhibitions at the Asian Art Museum in San Francisco curated by Glen Helfand, the online-based Center for Art and Thought, Kendall College of Art and Design curated by Michele Bosak and the Urban Institute for Contemporary Arts in Grand Rapids curated by Heather Duffy.
 He became a contributing writer to online publications such as Art Practical, Bad at Sports, The Huffington Post, and Hyperallergic, where he credits his confidence in his writing to Hrag Vartanian.
 Jeffrey was also nominated for the San Francisco Museum of Modern Art's SECA Art Award.

 Following his fourth ArtPrize in 2016, Jeffrey moved to Grand Rapids.
 One month later, he went to a local holiday artist market and saw a beautiful ceramic spoon rest that he desperately needed for his new kitchen.
 Upon checkout, he looked up and met Jeff Ham of Jeff Ham Ceramics, the potter who created the spoon rest.
-Jeff and Jeffrey are now living happily ever after and still looking for the perfect rescue pug.
+Jeff and Jeffrey are now living happily ever after with their rescue silver pitbull, Mellon.
 In 2017, Jeffrey was featured in the publication Queering Contemporary Asian American Art, returned to the stage as Paul in Circle Theatre's production of A Chorus Line, and was the Installation Category Juried Award winner at ArtPrize Nine with venue organization by Richard App.
-His dreams of exhibiting in NYC and being on Broadway both came true in March 2018 with the Spring/Break Art Show event in Times Square with room curation by Marly Hammer + John Richey.
+His dreams of exhibiting in NYC and being on Broadway both came true in March 2018 with the SPRING/BREAK Art Show event in Times Square with room curation by Marly Hammer + John Richey.
+While sitting at home and scrolling through Instagram, Jeffrey jumped up and screamed in excitement when he saw that Klaus Biesenbach had shared a photo of Jeffrey's GayGayGay robe on his personal Instagram feed.
+Jeff and Jeffrey cried happy tears for a few minutes.

 Jeffrey currently lives and works in Grand Rapids and would very much like to be the US representative to the 2023 Venice Biennale.